2ue/common-css/README.md

 ## rest-css
-> css rest, not most comprehensive, bu usually to used for me
+> rest css is usually to used"
 ## start
 ``` shell
 npm install --save rest-css